aav7fl/website/_posts/2022-07-01-doorbell-alerts.md

 I don't think I'm a luddite, but sometimes I really appreciate older things.
 Who knows, maybe I'll come around to a video doorbell once there are better looking options.

-It's super useful to get alerts when I'm busy, away from home, or mute alerts while the baby naps.
+It's super useful to get alerts when I'm busy, away from home, or have the ability to mute alerts while the baby naps.

 I had an existing doorbell, existing camera, and accessible wiring.
 With a little bit of fun, I was able to transform (pun intended) our doorbell setup into something I'd seen advertised by other smart doorbells.
 But doing it myself makes me happy.